-Born on February 6, 1945, in St. Ann Parish, Jamaica, Bob Marley helped introduce reggae music to the world and remains one of the genre's most beloved artists to this day.
-The son of a black teenage mother and much older, later absent white father, he spent his early years in St. Ann Parish, in the rural village known as Nine Miles.
+Born on February 6, 1945, in St. Ann Parish, Jamaica, Marley helped introduce reggae music to the world and remains one of the genre's most beloved artists to this day.
+The son of a Black teenage mother and much older, later absent white father, he spent his early years in St. Ann Parish, in the rural village known as Nine Miles.

 One of his childhood friends in St. Ann was Neville "Bunny" O'Riley Livingston.
 Attending the same school, the two shared a love of music.
-Bunny inspired Bob to learn to play the guitar.
+Bunny inspired Marley to learn to play the guitar.
 Later Livingston's father and Marley's mother became involved, and they all lived together for a time in Kingston, according to Christopher John Farley's Before the Legend: The Rise of Bob Marley.

 Arriving in Kingston in the late 1950s, Marley lived in Trench Town, one of the city's poorest neighborhoods.
 He struggled in poverty, but he found inspiration in the music around him.
 Trench Town had a number of successful local performers and was considered the Motown of Jamaica.
 Sounds from the United States also drifted in over the radio and through jukeboxes.
-Marley liked such artists as Ray Charles, Elvis Presley, Fats Domino, and the Drifters.
+Marley liked such artists as Ray Charles, Elvis Presley, Fats Domino and the Drifters.

 Marley and Livingston devoted much of their time to music.
 Under the guidance of Joe Higgs, Marley worked on improving his singing abilities.
 He met another student of Higgs, Peter McIntosh (later Peter Tosh) who would play an important role in Marley's career.